Snorkeling Package

 How to get dressed for Polar Snorkeling

-1. Before you start: Take off all your jewellery and make sure you have short nails!
-This is very important to prevent any damage to the drysuits.
-The neck and wrist seals are particularly fragile, and sharp jewellery or nails could rupture them.
+- Take off all your jewellery and make sure you have short nails to prevent damage to the drysuits!

 3. Drysuit: Open the drysuit zipper completely and step in.